twonth/winning-at-windows/README.md

 * prettify Explorer by adding thumbnail previews for more filetypes: for many common filetypes, see the links under "image thumbnails" [here](https://www.zabkat.com/x2plugins.htm).
 Also: [DJVU](https://www.cuminas.jp/en/downloads), [SVG](https://github.com/EtheaDev/SVGShellExtensions).
 For PDF, one can use the shell extension built into [Sumatra](https://www.sumatrapdfreader.org/free-pdf-reader) (worth having around for many other reasons!).

+* [Stylus](https://github.com/openstyles/stylus).
+Not a Windows app, but still deserving of mention.
+Allows you to customize the appearance of websites via injected CSS, with a [large database of prebuilt scripts](https://userstyles.world/).
+(One can also use scripts from the competing, sketchier extension Stylish.)
+I use this to force dark mode on Duolingo and Wikipedia.

 ## System maintenance and optimization

 * [SUMo](https://www.kcsoftwares.com/?sumo): Software Update MOnitor.
 Scans through your installed software to find applications which can be upgraded to a newer version.